-Feedback about the course and the course director's performance is essential to maintaining and improving the quality of education provided at Rush University.
-We make programmatic changes based on this information, so it is important that it is an accurate and complete reflection of how students experience the program.
-If we do not make this mandatory we only receive feedback from a small cross section of students, which may not accurately reflect the perception of the majority of students in the program.
+Feedback about the course and the course director's performance is essential to maintaining and improving the quality of education provided at RUSH University.
+We make programmatic changes based on this information, so it must be an accurate and complete reflection of how students experience the program.
+If we do not make this mandatory, we only receive feedback from a small cross-section of students, which may not accurately reflect the perception of most students in the program.
 Therefore, we require students to complete the IDEA survey at the conclusion of the course.
 We feel so strongly about the importance of your feedback that final course grades will be reduced by one letter grade for those students not completing the surveys prior to the specified deadline each semester.
 If there is a compelling reason why a student cannot complete the survey, it is that student's responsibility to notify all course instructors prior to the deadline.
-Course Directors are informed when a student has completed the survey, but the content of the survey is compiled in a comprehensive report and individual feedback is confidential.
+Grades are entered before professors see the results of the survey, but the content of the survey is compiled in a comprehensive report and individual feedback is confidential.